 When offering or converting a tenancy to an SSST, the Association is required to provide any housing support to the tenant that it considers appropriate.
-This is to encourage and support positive change in behaviour to help the tenant to sustain their tenancy and have the tenancy converted to a SST at the end of the term.
+This is to encourage and support positive change in behaviour to help the tenant to sustain their tenancy and have the tenancy converted at the end of the term.

-Legal Action (continued)
+Legal Action (Continued)